Symbiotic-Dynamics/policy-cards/README.md

 the operational rules, obligations, exceptions, evidence, and assurance mappings that a deployed AI system or agent must satisfy in a given context.

-> This repository hosts the **open specification and artifacts**:
+This repository hosts the **open specification and artifacts**:
-> - JSON Schema (2020-12)
+ - AI Policy Card JSON Schema (2020-12)
-> - Examples (multiple domains)
+ - Examples (multiple domains)
-> - Crosswalk to NIST AI RMF / ISO/IEC 42001 / EU AI Act
+ - Crosswalk to NIST AI RMF / ISO/IEC 42001 / EU AI Act
-> - Authoring template and specs notes
+ - Authoring template and specs notes

+> ⚠️ **Important Legal Notice**
+> This repository is provided for research and illustrative purposes only.
+> It is **not certified or warranted for use in any operational, medical, financial, or safety-critical system**.
+> No liability is accepted for any loss, damage, or consequences arising from its use.
+> No affiliation, approval, or endorsement by NIST, ISO/IEC, the European Union, or any regulator is implied by references to their frameworks or tokens.
+> See [DISCLAIMER.md](./DISCLAIMER.md) for full terms.

 ## Status
 This repository starts **private** and will become **public** at the time of the